stevenlio88/Portfolio/content/projects/hanoi/index.md

 ## What I've learned

-In this project I explored the different common Reinforcement Learning and reinforced (pun intended) my understanding in the key concept such as Temporal Differences, SARSA, Q-Learning, Expected SARSA, Q-Table, Bellman Equations and DQN.
+In this project I explored the different common Reinforcement Learning and reinforced (pun intended) my understanding in the key concept such as Temporal Differences, SARSA, Q-Learning, Expected SARSA, Q-Table, Deep Q-Network, Bellman Equations, ϵ-greedy, reward mechanism.

 While experimenting a well designed reward system is vital to a successful Reinforcement Learning process.
-Although given the limited time I gave myself for this project, the DQN wasn't proven to be successful as increasing the complexity of the QNetwork, increase batch sizes, replay buffer etc. The training process is significantly longer and very slow to converges.
+Although given the limited time I gave myself for this project, there are more to be explored such as see if I can train the DQN with 5,000 episodes of less by changing the reward mechanism (e.g. penality on redundant steps, small reward for each progressive move).
+The current training process is significantly longer and very slow to converge.

 The Tower of Hanoi puzzle can be solved with [recursive programming](https://en.wikipedia.org/wiki/Tower_of_Hanoi#Recursive_solution).